japsuu/Korpi/README.md

 Dividing the game world into chunks offers some advantages.
 - A chunk-based architecture enables efficient rendering and optimization, allowing the engine to perform chunk culling to selectively update and render only the visible portions of the world.
 This drastically improves performance by minimizing the computational load and memory requirements.
 - Dynamic world modification and streaming are made possible (infinite worlds!), as individual chunks can be loaded or unloaded based on the player's proximity.
+- Simple multithreading/parallel processing of chunks.
+All the currently loaded chunks can be processed in 8 batches, so that each thread in a batch always has a 3x3x3 chunk area to perform operations on.
+The processing order is [x,y,z] [x±1,y,z] [x,y±1,z] [x,y,z±1] [x±1,y±1,z] [x±1,y,z±1] [x,y±1,z±1] [x±1,y±1,z±1], which can also be visualized in 2D as: TODO

 ### Raycasting